SoftUni-Internal/interactive-content/EN/01-Components/03-Bootstrapping.md

 # Bootstrapping an Application

-An **NgModule** describes how the application parts fit together.
+A **NgModule** describes how the application parts fit together.

-Every application has at least one Angular module, the root module, which must be present for **bootstrapping** or in other words **starting** the application on launch.
+Every application has at least one Angular module, the root module, which must be present for **bootstrapping**, or in other words, **starting** the application on launch.

-By convention this **NgModule** is named **AppModule** but we can give it any other meaningful name as well.
+By convention, the **NgModule** is called **AppModule**, but we can give it any other meaningful name.

 [/slide]